(Disclosure: Some of the links below may be affiliate links)

-Once I did this research originally, I had an emergency fund of 15’000 CHF.
+Once I did this research, I had an emergency fund of 15’000 CHF.
 At that time, this was more than three months of expenses.
 But I realized that this was too much.
 Given my safe situation, I decided to lower it.

 Now, we keep an emergency fund of 10’000 CHF.
 This is a bit less than two months of expenses.
 This is more than enough for us.
 I am simply keeping it in my main bank account.
 It is simpler like this.
 And bank accounts in Switzerland do not currently yield any interest.

-We are able to save up to 50% of our income each month.
-That means one salary is covering the expenses of two months.
-We can also cover about two months of expenses with our credit card as well.
-I have health insurance with a deductible with a 2500 CHF deductible.
+We can save up to 50% of our income each month.
+That means one salary covers the expenses of two months.
+We can also cover about two months of expenses with our credit card.
+I have health insurance with a deductible of 2500 CHF deductible.
 That highly reduces the risk.

 So, we decided to keep 10’000 CHF for emergencies.
-I am really comfortable with that amount for both Mrs. The Poor Swiss and me.
+I am comfortable with that amount for Mrs. The Poor Swiss and me.

 Advocates of small emergency funds